JOB POSTING: SUMMER ADVOCACY & COMMUNICATIONS INTERN

 POSITION: Summer Advocacy & Communications Intern

-OUSA is looking for a skilled and passionate intern to join our close-knit team for the summer.
+OUSA is looking for a skilled and passionate Summer Advocacy and Communications Intern to join our close-knit team for the summer.
 This opportunity is for students who have some knowledge of student issues and advocacy and are eager to learn more.

-Under the guidance of the Executive Director and Operations & Communications Coordinator, the Summer Advocacy & Communications Intern will be working in a small and energetic (virtual) office while engaging with the preparation and follow-up of the 2022 Provincial election, the organization’s communications channels and projects, and contributing to OUSA’s advocacy resources.
+Under the guidance of the Executive Director and Operations & Communications Coordinator, the Summer Advocacy & Communications Intern will be working in a small and energetic (virtual) office while engaging with the organization’s communications channels and projects, and contributing to OUSA’s advocacy resources.
 This internship offers the opportunity to develop skills and knowledge of advocacy and communications, and explore personal interests while learning about the government of Ontario.

 To be eligible for the internship, applicants must:

-- Be enrolled as an undergraduate student at an OUSA member institution; and
+- Be enrolled as an undergraduate student at an OUSA member institution (graduating students are eligible); and

 - Not have held a prior position with OUSA as a staff member or Director.